jonbrouse/recipies/pet/Golden Paste.md

 __Instructions__

-Place turmeric powder and water in a small saucepan on low heat on the stovetop.
+1. Place turmeric powder and water in a small saucepan on low heat on the stovetop.
 Stir until it forms a paste, usually about 5 minutes.
-Remove from heat and add the pepper and cinnamon, stirring to mix.
-Add coconut oil or bone broth and stir well.
+2. Remove from heat and add the pepper and cinnamon, stirring to mix.
+3. Add coconut oil or bone broth and stir well.

-Store in an airtight container in the refrigerator and use within two weeks.
-It can be frozen.
+4. Store in an airtight container in the refrigerator and use within two weeks.
+It can also be frozen.

 Mix 44 teaspoon for small dogs and up to 1 tablespoon for large dogs in each meal.